Is L-Cysteine (E920) Vegan?

 • Fast-food buns

-Vegan Alternatives to L-Cysteine (E920)
+Vegan alternatives to L-Cysteine (E920)

 If you're avoiding l-cysteine (e920), look for these plant-based alternatives instead: